Climate of South Africa: Climatic zones

 Climatic zones are often referred to by the seasonal pattern of rainfall.
 The winter rainfall region is confined to a relatively small area in the south-west, the Western Cape area, where gentle rain falls from May to August but the summers are dry.
 The summer rainfall region is the largest, being most of the country north of the coastal areas and the north west arid desert.
 Rain falls from October to February and is often heavy, with the amount of precipitation increasing from west to east.
 The summer and winter rainfall region is the Eastern Cape.
 The arid regions are in the north-west, with the driest areas being the north-west coast.
 Vegetation tends to vary by climatic zone and these also correspond to the horticultural zones.

 The Highveld is the eastern plateau area of South Africa.
 It is typified by Johannesburg, at an elevation of 1753 m.
 The former central business district is found on the south side of the prominent ridge called the Witwatersrand and the terrain falls to the north and south.
 By and large the Witwatersrand marks the watershed between the Limpopo and Vaal Rivers.
 The north and west of the city has undulating hills while the eastern parts are flatter.

 Johannesburg enjoys a dry, sunny climate, with the exception of occasional late afternoon downpours in the summer months of October to April.
 Temperatures in the city are usually fairly mild due to the city's high altitude, with the average maximum daytime temperature in January of 26 C, dropping to an average maximum of around 16 C in June.
 Winter is the sunniest time of the year, with cool days and cold nights.
 The temperature occasionally drops to below freezing at night, causing frost.
-Snow is a rare occurrence, with snowfall having been experienced in May 1956, August 1962, June 1964, September 1981, August 2006 (light), on 27 June 2007, accumulating up to 10 cm in the southern suburbs, and most recently on 7 August 2012.
+Snow is a rare occurrence, with snowfall having been experienced in May 1956, August 1962, June 1964, September 1981, August 2006 (light), on 27 June 2007, accumulating up to 10 cm in the southern suburbs, on 7 August 2012, and most recently on 10 July 2023.
 Regular cold fronts pass over in winter bringing very cold southerly winds but usually clear skies.
 The annual average rainfall is 713 mm, which is mostly concentrated in the summer months.
 Infrequent showers occur through the course of the winter months.

 The Western Cape province has a Mediterranean climate with warm to hot, dry, sunny summer weather and mild, rainy conditions in winter.